thunder-project/thunder-regression/README.md

 Array of regression coefficients, dimensions `targets x features`.
 If an intercept was fit, it will be the the first feature.

+#### `model.betas_and_scores`
+Array of regression coefficients, followed by prediction scores on the fitted data, dimensions `targets x (feature + 1)`.
+If an intercept was fit, it will be the the first feature.

 #### `model.models`
-Array of fitted models, dimensions `1 x targets`.
+Array of individual fitted models, dimensions `1 x targets`.

 #### `model.coef_`
 Array of coefficients, not including a possible intercept term, for consistency with [`scikit-learn`](https://github.com/scikit-learn/scikit-learn).